steenharsted/AchyBot/README.md

 - Supports multiple musculoskeletal conditions
 - Interactive Q&A for enhanced clinical reasoning practice
-- Ideal for chiropractic students and health‑care training
+- Ideal for health‑care training of students with a focus on musculoskeletal health care.

 <br>